DMacMakes/dmacdocs/content/en/torrens/aac202/assessments/index.md

     * **1 image** of your model with all parts selected and the **outliner** visible (to see your objects and their naming)

 {{< alert title="Image qualities" color= "secondary" >}}
+> All images should have plenty of resolution (at least **1024x768** and preferably higher).
+Deliver as 24bit PNGs or JPGs of 85% or greater quality.
+>
-> Screenshots of the model in Maya need these qualities:
+> Screenshots of the model in Maya:
->  * Shaded view, wireframe on shaded and ambient occlusion are enabled
+> * Have shaded view, wireframe on shaded and ambient occlusion enabled
->  * Camera angles show off the model and also the geometry you used to achieve the right smoothed forms.
+> * Use camera angles that show off the model and also the geometry you used to achieve the right smoothed forms.
->  * Viewport is large and model is large within it, producing clear images.
+> * Are from a viewport that is large and with the model zoomed large within it, producing clear images.
 No tiny thumbnails.
 {{< /alert >}}

 #### Comments due WEDNESDAY, before class (3pm)
-Comment on two other students work, offering helpful thoughts on:
+Comment on two other students work, offering well thought out feedback:
-1. What they did well
-2. Improvements they could consider
+1. In matching capturing the concepts and matching the 3D style what did they do well?
+2. What changes/additions might improve the model?

 ### Week 4 deliverables
 Your final deliverable will be screenshots and an export from Substance Painter.
 More details soon.